freezy/node-pind/INSTALL.md

 ---------------------------------

 1. Download and install [NSSM](http://nssm.cc/)
-2. On the command line prompt install Pind as a service (`nssm install "Pinball Daemon" "C:\Program Files\nodejs\node.exe" C:\Games\node-pind\prod.js`) - with path names of your installation.
+2. On the command line prompt install Pind as a service - `nssm install "Pinball Daemon" "C:\Program Files\nodejs\node.exe" C:\Games\node-pind\prod.js` - with path names of your installation.

+If shit crashes, open up an issue. :)